 The Fourth Amendment provides general protections against arbitrary search and seizure of persons and property, including a general requirement that an agent of the state must obtain a search warrant before searching a person or their property.

-Warrant Requirement - Absent compelling circumstances, the police are required to obtain a search warrant to be issued by a neutral magistrate upon a showing of probable cause, before searching a person, their property or their home.
+Warrant Requirement: Absent compelling circumstances, before searching a person, their property or their home the police are required to obtain a search warrant to be issued by a neutral magistrate upon a showing of probable cause.
+The failure to obtain a warrant may result in the suppression of evidence improperly seized, such that it cannot be used in a later criminal prosecution.

-Although there are many exceptions to the Fourth Amendment "warrant requirement," it provides broad protection of the general public from inappropriate police conduct.
+Although there are many exceptions to the Fourth Amendment warrant requirement, that provision gives broad protection to the general public from inappropriate police conduct.

 Fifth Amendment Rights